 Get off the beaten path in Rosario

-Finally, one of the best things to do in Argentina is steering away from places that are on the main path.
-Rosario is the perfect place to do that.
-A million miles away from the most popular destinations such as Buenos Aires or El Calafate, set on the Parana River banks, this is a place where you can really get to experience the real Argentine way of life – slower, peaceful.
+A million miles away from the most popular destinations such as Buenos Aires or El Calafate, set on the Parana River banks, this is a place where you can really get to experience the real Argentine way of life—slower, peaceful.

-The city is a great place to enjoy culture, music and art – and to make the most of the gorgeous sunsets, right by the waterfront.
+The city is a great place to enjoy culture, music, and art – and to make the most of the gorgeous sunsets right by the waterfront.
 Besides, this is Ernesto ‘Che’ Guevara’s birthplace!

 Make sure to read my post The Top 13 Things To Do In Rosario Argentina.
+This little hidden-gem is really full of surprises, and the guide can help you prepare for the beauty and fun of Rosario!

 Have you ever been to Argentina?
 What were your favorite things to do in Argentina?